 - HMRC tax notification document

 - Disabled driver's pass

-*These documents must be dated in the past 12 months
+*The documents showing a * must be dated in the past 12 months

 - Financial statement issued by bank, building society or credit card company